-Winter is a time where we all snuggle up in front of the fire, turn on some extra heating around the home, look forward to putting on our cosy pyjamas and of course hang some Halloween decorations, followed shortly by Christmas decorations, to get in the spirit of things.
+Winter is a time where we all snuggle up in front of the fire, turn on some extra heating around the home and look forward to putting on our cosy pyjamas.
 This time of year can also open our homes up to more fire hazards than usual.
 So, this year, make sure you have two winter lists – your list for creating a cosy home and your fire safety checklist.
 We’ve compiled some important safety tips you can put into practice:

 Many of us have probably already taken our electric blankets out of the cupboard this winter.
 It’s important you switch off your electric blanket before going to sleep.
 Only leave it turned on if it has thermostatic controls which are safe for all-night use.
 If any of the wires seem damaged or worn, replace the electric blanket.

-In Ireland during 2019, 184 house fires were caused by electrical equipment.1 To safeguard you and your home this Christmas make sure that you don’t:
+In Ireland during 2019, 184 house fires were caused by electrical equipment.1 To safeguard you and your home make sure that you don’t:

 - Overload your plug sockets.

 - Plug an extension lead into another extension lead.
 Make sure to check the rating of your extension leads before use; most will be ‘13A’ which means it cannot handle more than 13 amps or 3000 watts of power at a time.

 - Leave lamps and electrical appliances plugged in overnight.

 Cooking was the source of 224 house fires in 20192, with most of these occurring during the winter period.
 During this time of year, we’re all using our ovens and stoves more often.
 Pots and pans can very easily overheat if left unattended on the hob, so if you must leave the room, be sure to turn the heat off and move the pot or pan to a heat resistant surface.
 Remember to always keep the area around your cooker completely free from combustible items such as napkins, tea towels and food packaging when cooking.